ShunAkuma/test_job/README.md

     String "T1001,, "
     Array ["T1001,, ,T1002,", "T1002, , T2004]

-It's assumed that the thong stores no more than 3 values and the number of values is not equal to 0, and the values begin with the letter
+It's assumed that the string stores no more than 3 values and the number of values is not equal to 0, and the values begin with the letter
 Input data:
     String = ",T1006"